Protein & Peptide NMR Services

 NMR Peptide and Protein Assignment and Secondary Structure Analysis

 In peptide and protein NMR spectroscopy, the first step is to assign the peaks in the NMR spectrum to the corresponding atoms.
 This assignment is essential for determining the primary structure and assessing the secondary structure of peptides.
 It is also used to assign 2D 15N NMR spectra for epitope mapping, fragment screening, and Kd determinations.
-Additionally, the assignment helps determine whether it is possible to determine the structure of a peptide or protein.
+Additionally, the assignment helps to assess whether the structure of a peptide or protein can be determined.

 Custom Protein-Ligand/Protein-Protein Complex NMR Structure Determination Services

-Our NMR services include custom NMR fragment-based screening for library screening and to validate hits identified at our proprietary weak-affinity chromatography (WAC™) fragment screening platform.
+SARomics Biostructures offers leading NMR fragment screening and hit validation services for hits identified using our proprietary weak-affinity chromatography (WAC™) platform.
 We can run 1D ligand-detection experiments or 2D spectra depending on the target protein.
 For 1D ligand detection, we can perform 1H or 19F experiments.
 We can identify potential binding sites by conducting competition experiments with a known binder.
 In 2D experiments, the protein must usually be labeled with 15N (or 2H for large proteins).
 However, recent advances in NMR technology enable us to conduct NMR fragment-based screening on non-isotope-labeled samples by examining the methyl region of the 13C NMR spectrum.
 If the assignment is available, we can readily identify the binding epitope of various fragments at atomic resolution.

 Learn more about our fragment screening services on our Drug Discovery Services page.

-Epitope Mapping and Dissociation Constant Determinations for Compounds
+Ligand Binding Site Mapping and Dissociation Constant Determinations

-Higher Order Structure (HOS) Comparability Analysis Services of Biosimilars, Comparability Studies for Formulation Optimizations
+NMR Higher Order Structure (HOS) Analysis of Biosimilars, Comparability Studies for Formulation Optimizations

 Expression and Purification of 2H, 15N, and/or 13C-labelled Protein in E.coli